Latte Filters

 truncate (int $length, string $append='…')

-Shortens a string to the maximum given length but tries to preserve whole words.
-If the string is truncated it adds ellipsis at the end (this can be changed by the second parameter).
+Truncates a string to the specified maximum length, while trying to preserve whole words.
+If the string is shortened, it adds an ellipsis at the end (can be changed with the second parameter).

 {var $title = 'Hello, how are you?'}